zJayTech/Coffee-Shop-Analysis/README.md

-# Coffee Store Sales Analysis (SQL Portfolio Project)
+# Coffee Store Sales Analysis (SQL Server)

-This project explores transactional sales data from a coffee store using Microsoft SQL Server.
-The dataset includes timestamps, products, payment methods, and revenue information across thousands of transactions.
+### Project Objective:
+To perform a comprehensive data analysis of coffee sales records to identify top-selling products, understand sales trends by time of day and weekday, and evaluate overall revenue performance.

+This project focuses on analyzing a coffee sales dataset to extract actionable business insights using Microsoft SQL Server.
+The primary objective was to demonstrate proficiency in SQL for data cleaning, transformation, and querying, ultimately uncovering key trends and performance metrics.

 **Dataset Source**: [Coffee Store Sales – Kaggle](https://www.kaggle.com/datasets/reignrichard/coffee-store-sales?resource=download)